B. Craig Price, DVM, and Tamera Lowe – Owners

 Dr. Amy McGinness is originally from Chicago, but moved to Orange Park with her family when she was in junior high.
 She is a graduate of Middleburg High School, the University of Florida (B.S.
 Zoology ’03), and the UF College of Veterinary Medicine where she became a full DVM in 2007.
 Dr. McGinness’s history with Black Creek dates back quite a bit—she actually worked at the hospital as a kennel tech in her high school years and during college.
 Her schooling completed, she returned to the Middleburg area, and is happy to continue her career in veterinary medicine at the very same practice where she first got her start working with animals.

 Dr. McGinness’s special interests include ophthalmology, dentistry, and internal medicine, and she loves working with so many wonderful people who truly love their jobs.
 Dr. McGinness also handles social media outreach for BCVH, and in her time off enjoys traveling, reading, photography, and music.
 She has two dogs Pi and Alice.

 Ashley Spencer, DVM

-In her down time she enjoys spending time with her husband, Travis, friends and family.
-Dr. Spencer has a multitude of fur children including Snoop and Tucker (pictured above), Kahlua and Java.
+In her downtime she enjoys spending time with her husband, Travis, her two children Riley and Konnor, friends, and family.
+Dr. Spencer has a dog named Tucker and two horses – Raven and Huey.
 Dr. Spencer enjoys riding and spending time with her two horses, Huey and Raven as well.
 When not at work she is generally preparing for her next Disney Half Marathon.